bss8/VirtualMemoryPageReplacement/README.md

  As can be observed from the example scripts, to manually run the program, at
  a command line terminal, invoke the following:
- `java -jar "DiscreteEventSimulation.jar`
+ `java -jar "VirtualMemoryPageReplacement.jar`

  Execute without parameters to see instructions and information on what parameters
  the program accepts.
 Alternatively, you may also type 'Help' (capitalization does not matter)" `java -jar "DiscreteEventSimulation.jar `
- or `java -jar "DiscreteEventSimulation.jar help`
+ or `java -jar "VirtualMemoryPageReplacement.jar help`

  The following will be displayed:

  Virtual Memory Page Replacement Simulator.
  Author: Borislav Sabotinov
  `java -jar VirtualMemoryPageReplacement.jar <algorithm_type> <numFrames>`
- Parameters 1 - 4 are required, including quantum even if it is not used by the scheduler.
  #####[algorithm_type] : value can be in the range (1,3) inclusive.
          1 - First Come First Served (FCFS)
          2 - Least Recently Used (LRU)